Liquidity Risk

 Inefficient markets: Assets may not reflect their fair or true market value.

-Limited cash flow: Some businesses have limited cash flow at times, affecting their ability to meet financial obligations.
+Limited cash flow: Limited cash flow can affect a business’ ability to meet its financial obligations.

-Market structure: Markets can vary in depth, width, and size, which can directly affect the ability to sell an asset.
+Market structure: Markets can vary in depth, width, and size, directly affecting the ability to sell an asset.

-Asset type: Assets vary in liquidity, so the type of asset can affect the time it takes to sell.
-For example, marketable securities and inventory would be easier to sell than land or property.
+Asset type: Different types of assets vary in liquidity, affecting the time it takes to sell.
+For example, marketable securities and inventory are easier to sell than land or property.

 Urgency: The amount of time before a financial obligation is due can affect the business or individual’s ability to meet that obligation.